beego/beego-doc/docs/en-US/developing/README.md

 ## Manual Installation

-In this section, we will use the `go get` command, so if you are not familiar with it, we suggest that you read [Go get](environment/go_get_command.md)
+In this section, we will use the `go get` command, so if you are not familiar with it, we suggest that you read more about [go get](environment/go_get_command.md).

-Always remember, if you experience network problems, or timeout issues, make sure you set up the `GOPROXY` proxy.
+Always remember, if you experience network problems or timeout issues, make sure you set up the `GOPROXY` proxy.

 ### Install Bee